All Episodes Plain Text

 What would your response be?

-Well, look, we've got a lot of folks who organized in Tom Suozzi's district to elect him and who worked really closely with the campaign to get him through.
+Well, look, we've got a lot of folks who organized in Tom Swazi's district to elect him and who worked really closely with the campaign to get him through.

-And we are an organization that collectively is really clear that when it comes to general elections, we're going to get in line behind the Democrat and make sure that we are collectively pushing to elect pro -democracy candidates and to defeat would -be fascists or fascist enablers.
+And, you know, we are an organization that collectively is really clear that when it comes to general elections, we're going to get in line behind the Democrat and make sure that we are collectively pushing to defeat, to elect pro-democracy candidates and to defeat would-be fascists or fascist enablers.

-Fundamentally, if what we take away from that is kind of about the ideological spectrum, right, left to right, versus the pro -system, anti -system spectrum, people who don't trust the establishment, people who don't trust the institutions, people who don't think that the status quo is working for them,
+Left to right, versus the like pro-system, anti-system spectrum, people who don't trust the establishment, people who don't trust the institutions, people who don't think that the status quo is working for them.

-and we talk about it in ideological terms in terms of talking about how do we actually reach people who are sufficiently frustrated with how things are going, that appeals about preserving democracy, preserving institutions did not resonate with them, then I think we're missing the boat.
+And we talk about it in ideological terms and they're talking about how do we actually reach people who are sufficiently frustrated with how things are going that appeals about preserving democracy, preserving institutions did not resonate with them, then I think we're missing the vote.

 Are Democrats no longer the establishment party right now?

-Well, I think that when your president is a Democrat, you are kind of de facto responsible for the context and the outcomes, right?
+Well, I think that when you are, when your president is a Democrat, you are kind of de facto responsible for the context and the outcomes, right?

 That is the thing about running as an incumbent.